Dansnts/DAI-Labo02/PocketMonster/Protocole/Protocol.md

 - `<number>`: The place in the team of the pokémon to be swapped
 - `<pokémon>`: The pokémon to be placed in the team
 #### Responses
-- `YOUR team (1. bulbizzare, 2. carapuce,...`: The client didn't put any number or any pokémon so the server shows him his actual team
+- `YOUR team (1. bulbizzare, 2. squirtle,...`: The client didn't put any number or any pokémon so the server shows him his actual team
-- `NEW team (1.herbizzare, 2.carapuce,...`: The client wanted to
+- `NEW team (1.herbizzare, 2.squirtle,...`: The client wanted to
 change his bulbasaur for a herbizzare
 - `ERROR <code>`:an error occurred while sending the message.
   The error code is an integer between 1 and 2 inclusive.